Bell's VireoVireo bellii

 Letting a corner of your yard become overgrown—with hedgerows, brambles, or brush piles—is a great way to attract all sorts of songbirds, both year-round residents and regular migrants.
 Bell’s Vireos would be most likely to appear in just such a messy-looking spot.

 - Cool Facts

-- A pair of Bell's Vireos may forage together at times during the breeding season, progressing upward in a spiral, gleaning insects from the vegetation.
+A pair of Bell's Vireos sometimes forage together during the breeding season, moving upward through branches in a spiral, gleaning insects from the vegetation.

-- The Bell's Vireo has not been observed drinking water.
-It may be able to obtain all that it needs from its food.
+There is no reported observation of a Bell's Vireo drinking water.
+It may be able to obtain all of the water that it needs from its food.

-- The oldest recorded Bell's Vireo was at least 8 years, 2 months old, when it was recaptured and rereleased during a banding operation in California.
+The oldest recorded Bell's Vireo was a Least Bell’s Vireo that was at least 9 years, 1 month old, when it was recaptured and re-released during a banding operation in California in 2008.